SomniferousWallaby/SynapseQA/README.md

     cp .env.example .env
     ```

+5.  **Make Scripts Executable (Optional, but Recommended):**
+    ```bash
+    chmod +x start_dev.sh
+    ```

-5.  **Create Authentication State (Optional):**
+6.  **Manually Create Authentication State (Optional):**
     If you need to test pages behind a login, run this one-time script.
 It will open a browser, allow you to log in manually, and save your session to an `auth_state.json` file.
     ```bash
-    python -m utilities.create_auth_state
+    python -m src.intelli_test.utilities.create_auth_state
     ```
+    The Authentication State can also be generated with the web application.

-6.  **Run the API Server:**
+7.  **Run the Development Server:**
+    Use the provided development script to start both the frontend and backend servers.
+This script also handles port cleanup to prevent "Address already in use" errors.
     ```bash
-    uvicorn main:app --reload
+    ./start_dev.sh
     ```
     You can now access the interactive API documentation at `http://127.0.0.1:8000/docs`.